Prosthetic Prosthetic Prosthetic Prosthetic Prosthetic Prosthetic Prosthetic Prosthetic Prosthetic

 Our clinic serves patients across Southwest Florida within a 90-minute radius of Fort Myers.
 Insurance billing is handled directly with Medicare, Medicaid and most major providers, allowing patients to focus on care rather than paperwork.

-From initial consultation through long-term follow-up, we remain a compassionate specialist partner in your prosthetic journey.
-Book your free consultation today to support comfortable, healthy movement and independence.
+From initial consultation through long-term follow-up, we remain a compassionate specialist partner throughout your recovery and partial foot prosthetic journey.
+Book your free consultation today today to support comfortable, healthy movement and independence.

 What Our Clients Say